-Figure 7.9.1.2-1: Procedure of periodic AIoT inventory service operations
+Figure 7.9.1.2-1: Procedure of AIoT inventory service requests

-1. The VAL server sends an AIoT Inventory subscription request to the AIoT enabler, including the service type indication (e.g., inventory), service ID, target area information, target AIoT device information , triggering conditions (e.g., periodic reporting), time interval for periodic reporting, only reporting the changed volume indicator for AIoT devices, etc.
+1. The VAL server sends an AIoT Inventory subscription request to the AIoT enabler, including the service type indication (e.g., inventory), service ID, target area information, target AIoT device information , triggering conditions (e.g., periodic or event-triggered reporting), time interval for periodic reporting, trigger events for event-triggered reporting (e.g. when the number of one type of AIoT devices is going to reach the pre-defined threshold), only reporting the changed volume indicator for AIoT devices, etc.

-The information about the target AIoT device(s) may include the Filtering Information as described in clause 5.8 of 3GPP TS 23.369[3].
+The information about the target AIoT device(s) may include the Filtering Information (e.g. PLMN, third-party ID, EPC ID, etc.) as described in clause 5.8 of 3GPP TS 23.369[3].

 The indication of only reporting the changed volume for AIoT devices means only the changed volume compared to last report for the specific AIoT device will be reported instead of all of AIoT device IDs.